Kidney tumor

 Board review style answer #2

-B. Tuberous sclerosis complex.
+C. Tuberous sclerosis complex.
 Tuberous sclerosis complex (TSC) is an autosomal dominant genetic disorder resulting from inactivating losses of TSC1 (9q34) or TSC2 (16p13.3) genes.
 This is characterized by mental retardation, seizures and the development of neoplasms such as angiomyolipoma, subependymal giant cell tumors, cutaneous angiofibromas, cardiac rhabdomyomas, lymphangioleiomyomatosis and pulmonary multifocal micronodular hyperplasia.
+Answers A, B and D are incorrect because they are not associated with renal epithelioid angiomyolipoma (EAML).

 Comment Here